Hrishikeshkukade/Weather/README.md

 4.Open http://localhost:3000 to view it in the browser.

 ### Technologies Used
-React
+React,
-React Router
+React Router,
-Axios
+Axios,
-React Autosuggest
+React Autosuggest.